 - providing quarterly reports for each business unit showing carbon emissions generated from electricity, gas and travel

-- introducing environmental impact assessments (EIA) for mainly international operations or projects where a potential risk to the environment has been identified.
-We’ll present these in our annual report and other media outlets.
+- conducting environmental impact assessments (EIA) for both UK and international projects where a potential risk to the environment has been identified.

 Achievements so far

-Since the start of the programme we have reduced our emissions from properties by 29 per cent (that's 2,485 tonnes between 2009 and 2014).
+Since the start of the programme we have reduced our emissions from properties by 38 per cent (that's 3,223 tonnes between 2009 and 2016).
 This has been achieved through simple measures and by installing solar panels on seven of our buildings.
-We have also transferred 156 of our properties onto a green energy contract
+We have also transferred over 200 of our properties onto a green energy contract

 We have expanded our video conference facilities and made deliberate cuts to our travel budgets to reduce travel.